 HOW ARE MOST MA INJURY CASES RESOLVED?

 However, that probably won’t be necessary.
-Personal injury cases are almost always settled by out-of-court negotiations, and very few cases actually go to trial.
+Personal injury cases in Massachusetts are almost always settled by out-of-court negotiations, and very few cases actually go to trial.

 Still, if a defendant fails to offer a fair settlement, your attorney will take the case to court on your behalf.

 That’s why a victim of negligence needs a Boston personal injury attorney who is a trained and savvy negotiator as well as a skilled trial lawyer.

 If you bring a personal injury lawsuit, and if the case goes to trial and you prevail, a damage award will be ordered.